-Because these experiments were conducted using full-plate kinematic reconstructions that extend beyond the age of the oldest oceanic lithosphere in the Pacific (Early Jurassic)25-before which time the reconstructed oceanic plates are necessarily entirely synthetic26-it is important to consider the temporal changes in these correlations as a function of model time.
-Figure 5 shows instantaneous comparisons of the subduction flux and zircon age frequency for both South America and Oceania (using the best-fit lag times from Fig. 3,4), separated into pre- and post-Early Jurassic time (180 Ma).
+Because these experiments were conducted using full-plate kinematic reconstructions that extend beyond the age of the oldest in situ oceanic lithosphere in the Pacific (Early Jurassic)-before which time the reconstructed oceanic plates are necessarily entirely synthetic-it is important to consider the temporal changes in these correlations as a function of model time.
+Figure 5 shows instantaneous comparisons of the subduction flux and zircon age frequency for both South America and Oceania (using the best-fit lag times from Figs 3 and 4), separated into pre- and post-180 Ma (Early Jurassic) time.
 Linear regressions through all temporal groups of data show positive correlations, but the strongest positive association for each continent is observed in the younger (post-180 Ma) comparisons.
-The correlation among the pre-180 Ma comparisons, although weaker and less positive, are generally similar, with only results from the earliest model interval (Early Devonian) presenting clear outliers to the younger trends.
-An even more conservative analysis, considering only the times for which a global moving hotspot reference frame is available27 (0-130 Ma), yields relationships nearly indistinguishable from that of the last 180 Ma (Fig. 5).
+The correlations among the pre-180 Ma comparisons, although weaker and less positive, are generally similar, with only results from the earliest model interval (Early Devonian) presenting clear outliers to the younger trends.
+An even more conservative analysis, considering only the times for which a global moving hotspot reference frame is available (0-130 Ma), yields relationships nearly indistinguishable from those of the last 180 Ma (Fig. 5).